alice-doc/alice-analysis-tutorial/analysis/setup.md

 *   runAnalysis.C

-If you have not followed the lecture, you will see that the code is extensively documented.
+You will see that the code is extensively documented.
+Can you tell

-Try to find where all the code snippets that were shown during [the lecture](https://indico.cern.ch/event/666222/contributions/2722466/attachments/1547895/2436752/temp.pdf) fit in, and wonder if you can answer the following questions

 *   which function is called for each event?